ShubhamChandratre/ChronoMail/Prototype-2/README.md

-# 📧 Email Scheduler App - First Prototype
+# 📧 Email Scheduler App - Second Prototype

 ## 🔹 Overview
 The **ChronoMail** allows users to send emails to multiple recipients with a configurable delay between each sent email.